The Drunk Elephant T.L.C. Sukari BabyFacial is an at-home chemical peel containing 25% AHA (alpha hydroxy acid) and 2% BHA (beta hydroxy acid).

 Drunk Elephant does not specify on their website whether TLC babyfacial can be used with retinol.
 But they do say “To get the most out of this product, we recommend starting slow and giving your other potent treatments a break.”
-So I would take that to mean, if you’ve used the product don’t use retinol afterwards.
+So I would take that to mean if you’ve used the product don’t use retinol afterwards.

 Drunk Elephant TLC and acne

 Drunk Elephant does not state if babyfacial helps with acne on their website.
 (If you are a true believer you would only use DE products – anything else could irritate your skin!).
-The claims for the product focus on brightening and anti-aging.
+The claims for the product focus on brightening and anti-ageing.
 If you have acne scars, this could help with fading them.
 The product does contain 2% salicylic acid – this has been proven an effective treatment for acne.
 But you can get salicylic acid treatments at the drugstore.
-For example CeraVe SA Cream for Rough & Bumpy Skin is a lot cheaper and contains a high percentage of salicylic acid.
+For example, CeraVe SA Cream for Rough & Bumpy Skin is a lot cheaper and contains a high percentage of salicylic acid.
 However, Sephora does list both the TLC babyfacial and the Framboos night serum under ‘acne and breakout solutions’ on their website.